trustoverip/tswg-cesr-specification/spec/spec.md

 ```
 where `ZX` represents a zeroed pre-pad byte, `zX` represents a zeroed pre-pad bit, `AX` represents a byte from `a`, `aX` represents a bit from `a`, and `TX` represents a Base64 character that results from the Base64 conversion of the pre-padded `a`.

-It is noteworthy that the first two (i.e., `ps`) characters of the conversion, namely `T3T2`, does not include any bits of information from `a`.
+It is noteworthy that the first two (i.e., `ps`) characters of the conversion, namely `T3T2`, do not include any bits of information from `a`.
 This also means that `T3T2` can be modified after conversion without impacting the appearance or value of the converted `a` that appears solely in `T1T0`, i.e., there is no overlap.
 Moreover, the resulting Base64 conversion of `a` is right aligned with respect to the trailing Base64 character.
 This means that the numerical values for `a` from such an unshifted Base64 conversion can be ‘read’ and understood.
 This also means that a text-based parser on a character-by-character basis can cleanly process `T3T2` separate from the Base64 encoding of `a` that appears in `T1T0`.
 Given this separation, `T3T2` can be replaced with two-character Base64 textual type code `S1S0` as follows:

 ```text
 |           Z1          |           Z0          |           A0          |